Report Abuse

 Neglect occurs when a parent or caregiver fails to provide proper supervision for a child or adequate food, clothing, shelter, education or medical care, although financially able or assisted to do so.

-How and When to Report Child Abuse/neglect
+How and When to Report Child Abuse/Neglect:

-In New Jersey, any person having reasonable cause to believe that a child has been subjected to abuse or acts of abuse should immediately report this information to the State Central Registry (SCR) hotline 1-877-NJ-ABUSE (1-877-652-2873).
+In New Jersey, any person having reasonable cause to believe a child has been subjected to abuse or acts of abuse should immediately report this information to the State Central Registry hotline 1-877-NJ-ABUSE (1-877-652-2873).

-If the child is in immediate danger, call 911 as well as 1-877-NJ-ABUSE (1-877-652-2873).
+If the child is in immediate danger, call 911 and 1-877-NJ-ABUSE (1-877-652-2873).

 When: When the alleged abuse/neglect occurred and when you learned of it.